martinolsson/thepostofficemovie.com/index.md

 	<figcaption><a href="#" onclick="alert('Not done yet.');">Watch with English Subtitles</a></figcaption>
 </figure>

-<h1>We made a puppet movie!</h1>
+<h1 style="clear:both">We made a puppet movie!</h1>

 <div class="twocol">
-	<p class="lead">In 1912 Nobel Prize author Rabindranath Tagore wrote "The Post Office" which has since been loved all over the world.
-In 2015 a group of pupeteers, actors and artists led by Silvia Bergman envisioned the play as a puppet movie.
-This is the result.</p>
+	<p class="lead">In 1912 Nobel Prize author Rabindranath Tagore wrote "The Post Office".
+In 2015 a group of pupeteers, actors and artists led by Silvia Bergman envisioned the play as a puppet movie. <i>Postkontoret</i> is the result.</p>

 	<p class="lead">The 40 minute movie is free to watch, but if you like it please consider donating so we can cover costs make an English dialogue version.</p>